 Why this privacy statement?

 We are responsible for processing your personal data.
 In this privacy statement, we inform you how we handle your personal data, what your rights are, and what you should know about your privacy.
-These basic principles apply to everyone who contacts us: students, prospective students, alumni, salaried staff, unsalaried staff, external relations and research subjects.
+These basic principles apply to everyone who contacts us: students, prospective students, course participants, alumni, salaried staff, unsalaried staff, external relations and research subjects.

 We may occasionally update this privacy statement.
 You can always find the most recent version on this website.
 In the event of significant changes to our privacy statement, we will at least inform students and staff directly.